 Traditionally, therapists give children with CP wrist-hand orthoses (splints) to wear at night.
 We think that these orthoses provide a stretch that reduces stiffness, but we are not sure.

-We are completing two studies with the aim of finding out whether wearing an orthosis for 6 hours each night for 3 years:
+Between 2015 and 2025, we completed two studies with the aim of finding out whether wearing an orthosis for 6 hours each night for 3 years:

-These trials have received funding from The Australian Catholic University, The NHMRC Centre for Research Excellence for Cerebral Palsy and The Percy and Ruby Haddy Foundation, administered by Equity Trustees.
+These trials have received funding from The Australian Catholic University, The NHMRC Centre for Research Excellence for Cerebral Palsy and The Percy and Ruby Haddy Foundation, administered by Equity Trustees

 Tell us a bit about yourself so we can keep you up to date with the most relevant news and opportunities.